Glossary of Ocean Cargo Insurance Terms

 ALL OTHER PERILS & MISFORTUNES:

-Phrase in Cargo policy meaning perils of the same nature as those described specifically in the Perils clause.
+A phrase in a cargo policy referring to perils of the same nature as those explicitly described in the Perils Clause.

 ASSAILING THIEVES: